conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 (or the equivalent if you installed somewhere else).
 The `--login -i` makes the shell read your `.bash_profile` and starts it as an interactive shell.

 Using a name like "Shells:git" will cause your new task to be grouped with others in the menu, in this case the task is called "git" and will appear in the "Shells" folder.
 I don't bother with this, but if you have loads of terminals then it might be useful.
 Check the "Default task for new console" checkbox if you want Git Bash to be your default ConEmu terminal, but I recommend trying it out in ConEmu once before you do that - if the default terminal is broken then it's annoying to fix ConEmu, so check it works before setting it as default.

+If you want ConEmu to show the current directory in the tab title, you'll need to add this to your `.bash_profile` in Git Bash:

+    PROMPT_COMMAND='ConEmuC -StoreCWD'

+### Add Bash For Windows as a terminal

+There used to be a section here about running a Linux VM in Vagrant and how useful it was.
+Now we have the [Windows subsystem for Linux](https://msdn.microsoft.com/en-gb/commandline/wsl/install_guide), we don't need it any more!
+I now happily run Ruby, Python, SASS and other things from Bash.

+Once you have it running, create another ConEmu task, with the following Task parameters:

+    -icon "%USERPROFILE%\AppData\Local\lxss\bash.ico"

+Use this as the startup command:

+    %windir%\system32\bash.exe -cur_console:p

+Getting the current directory in the tab title for Bash is a bit [more involved](http://stackoverflow.com/questions/39974959/conemu-with-bash-show-folder-in-tab-bar).

 ### Keyboard shortcuts